 Ray Manzarek, Robby Krieger and John Densmore had already started work on new tracks for the follow-up to L.A.
 Woman shortly before Morrison’s death, with the hope he’d eventually return to the U.S. to help complete them.
-When that possibility was removed, the rest of the Doors made what must have been a difficult decision to handle all the singing and writing chores themselves for Other Voices, which was released just three months after Morrison’s death.
+When that possibility was removed, the rest of the Doors made what must have been a difficult decision to handle all the singing and writing chores themselves for Other Voices, which was released just three months after Morrison’s death on Oct.
+18, 1971.

-You’ve got to give them credit -- it was an enormously ballsy move, even though the gambit ultimately failed to pay off.
-After all, Morrison was one of the most dynamic performers, most distinctive lyricists and biggest sex symbols of the era, and his three bandmates, gifted as they were, were none of these things.
+You’ve got to give them credit: It was an enormously ballsy move, even though the gambit ultimately failed to pay off.
+After all, Jim Morrison was one of the most dynamic performers, most distinctive lyricists and biggest sex symbols of the era, and his three bandmates, gifted as they were, were none of these things.

 Nevertheless, they finished Other Voices with Manzarek and Krieger sharing the lead vocals and songwriting.
 The results were not necessarily the train wreck many might have expected, but they were far from what anyone expected from the Doors, and the record pretty much sank from sight.
 Today, most people probably don’t even realize there was a post-Morrison incarnation of the band, thinking L.A.
 Woman was the swan song that it should have been.